If you have dry eye, you may experience redness, stinging, or a gritty sensation in your eyes.

 Hormone replacement therapy doesn’t seem to improve dry eyes.
 But you can talk to your doctor about lubricating eye drops to reduce dryness and irritation.

 A blood test can diagnose a vitamin A deficiency.
-You can also ask your doctor about using eye drops that contain vitamin A, although these are not commonly used for dry eye treatment.
+You can also ask your doctor about using eye drops that contain vitamin A, although these aren’t commonly used for dry eye treatment.

 When dry eyes don’t respond to eye drops, your doctor may recommend a surgery that involves inserting silicone plugs into your tear ducts to help preserve some of your tears.

-Other autoimmune diseases like arthritis, lupus, and diabetes can also cause poor or insufficient tear production.
-If so, you’ll have other symptoms of these conditions, too.
+In addition to other symptoms, many autoimmune conditions like arthritis, lupus, and diabetes can also cause poor or insufficient tear production.

-Other symptoms of arthritis include joint pain, fatigue, and fever.
-Early symptoms of diabetes include frequent urination and extreme thirst.
-Diagnosing and treating the underlying condition may help improve your dry eye symptoms.
+Diagnosing and treating the underlying condition may help improve dry eye symptoms.

 Blepharitis develops when small oil glands on your inner eyelid become clogged and inflamed.
 Along with dry eyes, you may have oily flakes around your eyelashes.